appseconnect/docs/_posts/SDK/Developing Adapters/2010-01-02-Implementing-adapter-basic-functionalities.md

 It is evident that implementating adapter requires extensive knowledge about the API which you want to connect to, such that you can clearly implement and optimize the calls made to the APIs.
 As a developer you can implement the adapter in such a way, so that the data is perfectly transferred from one application to another without compormising performance and also giving most of the flexibility for cloud integrations.
+Before you move ahead on developing the connector I hope you have [installed the pre-requisites](/sdk/Prerequisites/) correctly on the system and you have all the prebuilt code ready on your visual studio.
+Also you need to make sure that you follow our [best practices](/sdk/Best-practices/) and [guidelines](/sdk/Development-Guidelines/) provided for adapter development.

 ## Implementing the IAdapter interface

 An `IAdapter` interface is a hook to specify the code which will run to fetch or push data to and from from the application.
-The main method that needs to be implemented while implementing IAdapter is the Execute, which provides you with `OperationType` which lets you specify code that needs to be implemented to invoke Request to the application.
+The main method that needs to be implemented while implementing [IAdapter]() is the `Execute`, which provides you with `OperationType` which lets you specify code that needs to be implemented to invoke Request to the application.

 ### Implementing GET :